List of The Amazing World of Gumball characters: Molly Collins

 Molly Collins (voiced by Jessica McDonald) is a shy sauropod.
 She is a cheerleader and, as shown in "The Pressure", the owner of a treehouse where she and the other girls hang out.
 She made several appearances in the show's first season, but was absent for the second season until she is rescued from the Void.

 Hot Dog Guy

-Hot Dog Guy (voiced by Alex Jordan) is a hot dog who is awkward with Gumball.
+Hot Dog Guy (voiced by Alex Jordan) is an anthropomorphic hot dog who is defined by his extreme mutual awkwardness with Gumball.

 Clare Cooper

 Clare Cooper (voiced by Naomi McDonald) is an emo girl who is a pinkish-grey-skinned humanoid.
-She hates Gumball and Darwin but is friends with Penny and Anais.
+She has mixed opinions about Gumball and Darwin, but she is friends with Anais changing her stance towards the former two after the events of "The Others".

 Julius Oppenheimer Jr.

 Julius Oppenheimer Jr. (voiced by Hugo Harrison) is a bomb-headed humanoid styled after a 1920s cartoon character.
 He has anger issues, and his head explodes when he feels disgusted or angry.
 Julius is a bully; he often appears in detention or with his gang.
 His parents are a stick of dynamite named Julius Oppenheimer Sr. and a firework rocket, who also have a 1920s rubber hose style.
 Julius's name is a reference to J. Robert Oppenheimer, the "father of the atomic bomb".